 APA 7th Edition vs APA 6th: What Changed

 The transition from APA 6th to APA 7th edition introduced significant changes.
-If you learned APA formatting on the 6th edition, you're likely making several errors without realizing it.
+Struggling to keep up with the new rules?
+If you learned APA formatting on the 6th edition, you are likely making frustrating formatting errors and wasting precious time without realizing it.

 APA 6th required a running head on every page (max 50 characters).
 APA 7th now requires a running head only for professional papers; student papers omit it entirely.

-APA 6th required publisher location in book references.
-APA 7th eliminated this requirement entirely.
+APA 6th required the publisher location in book references.
+APA 7th eliminated this tedious requirement entirely.

 APA 6th used the format "doi:10.xxxx/xxxx".
 APA 7th uses the hyperlink format "https://doi.org/10.xxxx/xxxx".

-APA 6th used bold for Level 1, bold+centered for Level 2, and italicized for Level 3.
+APA 6th used bold for Level 1, bold and centered for Level 2, and italicized for Level 3.
 APA 7th simplified all levels to use bold formatting.

 APA 7th officially endorses the singular "they" as a pronoun, reflecting inclusive language best practices.

-Mixing APA 6th and 7th edition rules is one of the most common formatting errors.
-Many professors specify which edition to use, but even when they don't, APA 7th is the current standard.
+Mixing APA 6th and 7th edition rules is one of the most common academic formatting errors.
+Many professors specify which edition to use, but even when they do not, APA 7th is the current standard.

 Formatly's engine is built on APA 7th edition rules.
 Every paper formatted with Formatly is guaranteed to follow current APA guidelines, eliminating the risk of mixing obsolete rules.